 Additional functionalities and integrations

 Shopify enables you to customize your store easily.
 You can also integrate the platform with other apps.
 This further adds value to your store.

-Mobile responsiveness is the key to the success of your e-commerce store.
-Shopify offers mobile-responsive solutions for both Android and iOS apps.
+As per Alexis (Editor at Techiecious), Mobile responsiveness is the key to the success of your e-commerce store.

 Shopify’s customer support is commendable.
 They offer 24×7 customer support from experts.
 You can get in touch with them through live chat, phone, and email.
 This ensures that your business runs smoothly and flawlessly.